 Although the bread produced with sweet potato yeast generally scored lower, it still achieved moderate acceptance, with all attributes rated above 3.0 on the 5-point scale.
 This suggests that bread made with sweet potato yeast was acceptable to the untrained panelists, but less preferred compared to the commercial yeast bread.
 The lower scores observed for sweet potato yeast bread, particularly in texture and flavor, could be attributed to the possible variation in yeast fermentation efficiency.
 Sweet potato-derived yeast may have a lower gas production capacity and flavor development compared to commercial yeast, which is typically optimized for consistent and strong leavening performance.
-This is consistent with findings by Chen et al 2023.who reported that bread made from non-commercial yeast strains often had lower textural quality and flavor intensity compared to bread made with commercial yeast.
+This is consistent with findings by Chen et al., (2023) who reported that bread made from non-commercial yeast strains often had lower textural quality and flavor intensity compared to bread made with commercial yeast.
 Similar studies by